Open: Mon to Sun 09:00 - 21:00

 For centuries travellers have been fascinated by the mystical allure of the Nile.
 A relaxing cruise in luxurious surroundings, alongside Egypts many archaeological wonders, provides the perfect combination for an unforgettable holiday.Our Classic Nile Itinerary takes you from Luxor to Aswan, visiting some of the most spectacular ancient sites in the world including the stunning Valley of the Kings, the burial place of the Pharoahs including that Tutankhamen and the breathtaking temples Karnak and Luxor.

 Luxor has often been called the worlds greatest open air museum, as indeed it is and much more.
 The number and preservation of the monuments in the Luxor area are unparalleled anywhere else in the world that know of.
 To say that the Luxor area is a major attraction for tourists in Egypt would be an understatement.
 It has been a tourist destination since the beginning of tourism.
 Even in ancient times, during the late Dynasties of the Greek and Roman periods, the area drew tourists, and has been doing so ever since.
 Today Luxor is well equipped to accommodate tourists with many hotels and in general a tourist industry ready and willing to serve the people from many countries that descend on this area of the Nile Valley every year.

 Luxor possesses undeniable charm.
 Here and there among the palace halls and gardens and on facades of nineteenth-century buildings with corbelled balconies there is a glimpse of the past and of a time of British colonials and Egyptian monarchs, of wealthy English, and of beys and pashas.
 As the sun sets, the Temple of Luxor, close to the large tourist souk, seems to stand apart from the world of the living.
 Its columns, colossal statues and bays recover their serenity, oblivious to the carriages passing by.
 On the other side of the Nile, the village of Gurna slumbers peacefully with its back to the mountain under stars shining more brightly than ever.

 Depart UK.
-Upon arrival met and transferred from Luxor International Airport to your Nile cruise boat.
+Upon arrival you will be met and transferred from Luxor International Airport to your Nile cruise boat.
 Dinner on board or for late arrivals a light snack will be served.
 Overnight in Luxor.